Exercises 9 Nov 2023 13 min read

-Have you heard of the Pilates reformer?
+Have you heard of the Pilates Reformer?

-You might think it sounds like a Victorian punishment but it’s actually an amazing piece of workout kit!
+You might think it sounds like a Victorian punishment, but it’s actually an amazing piece of workout kit!

-If you’ve ever set foot inside a Pilates studio, or seen inside a Reformer class, you might think that these leather-clad beds with all their straps and springs look a bit intimidating.
+If you’ve ever set foot inside a Pilates studio or seen inside a Reformer class, you might think that these leather-clad beds with all their straps and springs look a bit intimidating.
+Whilst these machines might look like they belong in a torture chamber, we promise that using them does amazing things for your body.

-The reformer is just one of the pieces of large equipment that you can find in a Pilates studio, alongside the barrel, pilates trapeze table and Pilates chair.
+The reformer is just one of the pieces of large equipment that you can find in a Pilates studio, alongside the Barrel, Pilates Trapeze Table and Pilates Chair.

-“You can exercise without machines” Joseph Pilates once said, “but it’s not as efficient.”
-That’s because Pilates equipment is uniquely designed to be able to either assist or challenge you during your workout, so it can meet everyone where they are and no people work out in the same way.
+“You can exercise without machines”, Joseph Pilates once said, “but it’s not as efficient.”
+That’s because Pilates equipment is uniquely designed to be able to either assist or challenge you during your workout, so it can meet everyone where they are, and no people work out in the same way.

 a female balancing on her hands utilising a reformer machine

-The reformer is one of the original pieces of equipment designed by Joseph Pilates, the man who invented the Pilates method.
+Reformer Pilates machines are one of the original pieces of equipment designed by Joseph Pilates, the man who invented the Pilates method.
 Thanks to the growing success of reformer group classes it is also probably the most famous piece of Pilates equipment.

 For those of you not familiar with the reformer, we’ve got you covered.
 Below you’ll find a description of the main features of a reformer.
 A brief introduction as to how it works and the benefits of using it.